Phone: (603) 237-5255 | Fax: (603) 237-8270 townclerk@columbianh.org

 Mail was reviewed.

-The meeting adjourned at 7:40 pm
+Meeting adjourned at 8:25 pm

 Respectfully submitted,